 NOTE: This amount allows a bit extra for fussy cutting the pocket to match the shell.

-- ¾ yard of 58-60″ soft fleece for the turtle’s shell, shell piping, head, feet and tail; we used a green Cuddle with white dots
+- ¾ yard of 58-60″ soft fleece for the turtle’s shell, shell Piping, head, feet and tail; we originally used a green Cuddle with white dots

 - ONE 12 oz bag of Poly-Fil® 100% Premium Polyester FiberFill or similar